square-computersetup/square-computersetup.github.io/_pages/mac-druva.md

 The Druva window will come back to the foreground. __DONT__ click any buttons until it finishes logging you in.

-If this is your first Square laptop, you can __close__ the Druva window go to the next step.
-Otherwise click the button to restore your backup from your old Square laptop.
+If this is your first Block laptop, you can __close__ the Druva window go to the next step.
+Otherwise click the button to restore your backup from your old Block laptop.

 [Next Step &rarr;](/mac-yubikey/){: .btn .btn--success .btn--large} [Restore Druva Backup &rarr;](/mac-druva-restore/){: .btn .btn--success .btn--large}